 Advantages and disadvantages of IRAs

-While IRAs do have specific requirements when it comes to how and when you can take out money (e.g., having to pay penalties and taxes when withdrawing before age 59 ½ ), the straightforward nature of investing in an IRA is attractive to most novice investors — and with the ability to invest widely, even with low contribution limits, most find it a pretty standard investment opportunity.
+The biggest benefits of an IRA are the tax advantages.
+While IRAs do have specific requirements when it comes to contributions and when you can take out money (e.g., having to pay penalties and taxes when withdrawing before age 59 ½ ), the straightforward nature of investing in an IRA is attractive to most novice investors.

 - Tax-deductible contributions